Answers to Frequently Asked Questions Regarding LTD Pay

 Will I Be Compensated For Inflation?

-Cost of living adjustments, known as COLA, are sometimes a part of a basic package.
+The cost of living adjustments, known as COLA, is sometimes a part of a basic package.
 However, most policies today only offer them as a rider that you can purchase to supplement your policy.
 If you are entitled to COLA benefits, then you can receive an additional 1-3% per year based on the inflation rate determined by The Fed.

 Do I Still Pay My Premium?